Kracht, Carl PERSONALITIES

 Carl Kracht was the son of Friedrich Kracht, who bought the Hotel Ernst in Cologne in the year 1871.
 In 1875 Kracht senior died, leaving the city-centre hotel in the hands of Carl Kracht and his mother.
 The Krachts became part of Cologne's "high society".
 It was no surprise that Carl Kracht was appointed "Prince" of the Cologne Carnival in 1884.
 This is one of the most popular local honours.
 The Hotel Ernst played host to very famous guests, such as the Emperor Wilhelm I., who attended the opening ceremony at the 'Dom' cathedral.

-In 1889, Carl Kracht went to Zurich, where he married Carl Kracht and his family went to live in Zurich.
-He married Emma Pauline Baur, the daughter of the Swiss hotelier Theodor Baur, who owned both the famous Hotel Baur au Lac as well as the Savoy Baur en Ville.
+In 1889, Carl Kracht went to Zurich, where he married.
+Kracht and his family went to live in Zurich.
+His wife was Emma Pauline Baur, the daughter of the Swiss hotelier Theodor Baur, who owned both the famous Hotel Baur au Lac as well as the Savoy Baur en Ville (both hotels founded by his father Johannes Baur).

 The Hotel Baur au Lac